Do lifestyle choices impact our carbon footprint? Here is the answer

 Post-Nomadic Life

-We know that at some point, we may want (or need) to spend more time in one spot (and only travel occasionally).
-While we could see ourselves living in several countries around the globe, we’ll likely end up in New Zealand (where Paul is from).
+We know that at some point, we may want (or need) to live a more stationary life (and only travel occasionally).
+While we could see ourselves living in several countries around the globe, we’ll likely end up in New Zealand (where Paul is from) or Australia (where Sandra is a dual citizen) – living a low-footprint, permaculture lifestyle.
+Ideally,

 Electric Vehicle